Chimera-tools/ChimPipe/docs/source/manual.rst

 	$ gemtools index -i genome.fa

-It will produce 3 files in the directory where the genome fasta file is located:
+It will produce 3 files in the directory where your genome is located:

-* **genome.gem** – indexed genome file in GEM format (needed for running ChimPipe).
+* **genome.gem** – indexed genome in GEM format (mandatory).
-* genome.hash – hash table with the genome (not needed).
+* genome.hash – genome hash table.
-* genome.log – indexer log file (not needed).
+* genome.log – log file.

 .. tip:: If your machine has more than one CPU, it is recommended to run the indexer with multiple threads.
 Use the option ``-t <threads>``, where **threads** is the number of available CPUs.